The Ultimate Guide to the B2B Buyer’s Journey

 The typical buying group for a complex B2B solution involves 6-10 decision-makers; each armed with 4-5 pieces of information they’ve gathered independently.

-At the same time, the set of options and solutions buying groups can consider is expanding as new technologies, products, suppliers, and services emerge.
+At the same time, there are more options and solutions for buying groups to consider; new B2B technologies, products and services emerge every year.

-These dynamics make it increasingly difficult for customers to make purchases.
+These factors make it increasingly difficult for customers to make purchases.
 In fact, more than three-quarters of the customers Gartner surveyed described their purchase as very complex or difficult.

 - Improve the buyer experience.

 - Build value for your product or service.